hw538/cfDNAPro/README.md

 ## Highlights

-cfDNAPro is under active development, its internal quality controls steps ensures accurate calculation fragment lengths.
+cfDNAPro is under active development, its internal quality control steps ensures accurate calculation of fragment lengths.
 More feature extraction utilities will be added.

 ## Installation